-Where to see marmots in the heart of the Alps?
+Where can you see marmots in the heart of the Alps?

 "Where can you see marmots?", a classic question asked in the Tourist Offices of Haute Maurienne Vanoise in summer.
 Answer: everywhere!
 In Valfréjus, La Norma, Aussois, Val Cenis, Bessans and Bonneval sur Arc, marmots, those charming little animals that some people sometimes mistakenly confuse with beavers, populate our mountain pastures between 800m and 3000m altitude.

-You'll hear it whistle before you see it!
+You'll hear the whistle before you see it!

 Marmots are very common throughout Haute Maurienne Vanoise.
 However, there are a number of particularly favorable and easily accessible sites for observing them.
 Top 5 "marmot spots" for easy viewing between May and September.

-You may hear the marmot before you see it!
-He will have spotted you from afar and at your approach he will probably run off to hide in his burrow.
-But if you are patient and quiet, she will come out very quickly and you can admire her quietly.
+You may hear the groundhog before you see it!
+He'll have spotted you from afar, and when you approach, he'll probably scurry off to hide in his burrow.
+But if you're patient and quiet, she'll soon emerge and you can admire her in peace.

-With an unobstructed view to watch for predators, her "home" is a burrow that she has dug and where she takes refuge in case of danger after having warned everyone with her distinctive whistle.
-Most of the time she stays outside to feed on roots, leaves and flower stems and also to bask on a rock in the sun.
+With a clear view to watch out for predators, her "home" is a burrow she's dug, where she takes refuge in case of danger after warning everyone with her distinctive whistle.
+Most of the time, she stays outside to feed on roots, leaves and flower stems, or to bask on a rock in the sun.

 HMV_environment6-marmotte1